An explanation of Mondrian's oeuvre by Michael Sciam

 A large red square and a smaller blue square appear to contend for the space in Fig. 6 whereas a small yellow plane or a black horizontal segment serve to redistribute the weight and keep the composition in a state of dynamic equilibrium.
 A variety of squares is to be seen in Fig. 8 including two in color and two in white, one large (blue) and three smaller (yellow and white).

-The interaction between virtually infinite lines and the planes contained within the perimeter of the canvas generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.
+The interaction between virtually infinite lines and the space contained within the perimeter of the canvas generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.

-The space of these compositions is markedly asymmetric but everything is kept in perfect equilibrium.
+The space of these compositions is markedly asymmetrical but everything is kept in perfect equilibrium.
 It does the mind good to think that asymmetry and diversity can be resolved in a harmonious space.
 If only this could be achieved more often in social life.

 Composition 1 with Yellow and Light Gray